luozhlun/Lecture-Notes/analysis/Real analysis 3.md

 > $\it Proof$
 >
-> By the converse part in Theorem 1.16, $\mu$ is the Lebesgue-Stieltjes measure [not its completion here] associated to some increasing right continuous $F$.
+> By the converse part in Theorem 1.16, $\mu$ is the Lebesgue-Stieltjes Borel measure associated to some increasing right continuous $F$.
 Finally, note that by Theorem 1.18, the completion of Lebesgue-Stieltjes measures are regular.
 So the completion of $\mu$ is regular.
 But clearly we can restrict the condition to all Borel sets.
 Hence $\mu$ is regular.

 <br/><br/>